Amityville Horror - some thoughts about it

 The Amityville documentary was inconclusive.
 Each side — believers and skeptics — maintain the truth of their claims.

-That, more than anything else, makes me question whether it was planned as a hoax from the start.
+That possibility (if it is true) makes me question whether the Amityville “horror” was planned as a hoax from the start.

 Oh, the interviews with Mr. & Mrs. Lutz seemed sincere and compelling.
-They probably believed the story as they told it.
+They probably believed the story (or most of it) as they told it.
 And, it’s a very good story.

 I also believe that they could have been working with false memories, which are a volatile area of psychological study; I’m reluctant to say that anyone is lying.

-Also, during the show, Ed Warren generalized that ghosts are seen telepathically, and I want to clarify what he was talking about.
+Also, during the show, Ed Warren commented that ghosts are seen telepathically.
+I want to clarify what he was probably talking about:

 In most cases, it’s rare to see a full figure, solid-looking ghost.
 Most of our perceptions aren’t visual… not in the way we usually see the world around us.